goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 - BlueBream uses the powerful and familiar :term:`Buildout` system written in Python.

-- BlueBream employs the Zope Object Database (:term:`ZODB`), a transactional object database, providing extremely powerful and easy to use persistence.
+- BlueBream employs the Zope Object Database (:term:`ZODB`), a transactional object database providing extremely powerful and easy to use persistence.

 - BlueBream registers components with Zope Component Markup Language (:term:`ZCML`), an XML based configuration language, providing limitless flexibility.